Bethel Babies’ Home (BBH)

 Our aim is to provide a loving Christian environment for our children to grow up in and develop their own skills, talents and unique personalities.
 We are committed to caring for them until they reach independence.

-As of February 2024 we have seven family homes occupied, each accommodating eight children, with their own Housemother and Nanny; this will be the permanent home for every child until they grow up.
-Two further homes, catering for the needs of older children, are currently under construction.
+As of January 2026 we have nine family homes fully occupied, each accommodating eight children, with their own Housemother and Nanny; this will be the permanent home for every child until they grow up.
+There are a further 2 homes currently under construction.

 Here the children learn the responsibilities necessary to help provide for their siblings, doing domestic chores and learning to grow their own produce.